 In an earlier article I mentioned the movies “The Sandlot” and “A Christmas Story” reminded me of the 50s.
-Discipline for children was unrestrained in the 1950s and very effective and memorable.
+In the 1950s discipline for children was unrestrained as well as very effective and memorable.
 It was fear that kept us from making intentional mistakes.
 One method used to cleanse me of a dirty word was washing my mouth out with soap.
 (I especially disliked the taste of Lifebuoy soap.
 Yeech!)

 Mom used a 3”-long hat pin for discipline.
 When she wanted me to change my attitude/actions, she simply said, “Where’s my hatpin?”
 Man, did I ever move and QUICKLY!
-Then, she’d always smile, because she knew all that was needed was the threat.
+Then, she’d always smile, because she knew the threat was all that was needed.
 (She never said, “You’re going to bed without dessert,” because she wanted us to wash the dishes.)

 The Milkshake after the Game

 All of the kids in our family at one time or another felt the sting of Dad’s discipline – me more than my sisters.
 I was spanked with a ruler, then a paint paddle; whipped with a belt and sometimes a thin, flexible tree branch called a switch.
 The toughest discipline was with a tug which was a thick leather piece designed to secure a horse harness to a wagon or sleigh.
 MAN!
 I learned not to get on the wrong side of Dad or Mom.
 The penalty was always harsh and meted out by Dad.

 Once before leaving for a Little League game late in the season on a cloudy day, my Dad instructed me to “come home IMMEDIATELY after the game.
 So, when the game ended, I jumped on my bicycle and headed toward home passing Adams Drug Store in the little town of Northbrook, Illinois.